expo/expo/docs/pages/eas-update/debug-updates.md

 eas channel:view production
 ```

-We'd exepect the output of these commands to display the same channel name that our build has.
+We'd expect the output of these commands to display the same channel name that our build has.
 If it's not there, we can create the channel on EAS' servers with:

 ```bash
 eas channel:create [channel-name]